nerveband/whatsapp_voice_transcription/README.md

 ## Usage

 After following the installation steps above, simply send a voice note to your WhatsApp account.
 The app will then convert the voice note to text, and if necessary, translate the text.
+It will also use GPT 3.5 to give you a summary of the transcript along with action steps.

 ## Built With